 - Log in to your SSMC appliance as ssmcadmin and hit Esc-key to exit the TUI menu.

-- First rename the keystore file where the certificate keys are stored.
-The file is found under /opt/hpe/ssmc/ssmcbase/etc
+- First copy the keystore file where the certificate keys are stored.
+The file is found under /opt/hpe/ssmc/ssmcbase/etc but as we don’t have access to create new files with ssmcadmin, we’ll copy this keystore to the home directory:

 - Then use the keytool to create a new public and private key pair in a new keystore file.
 Keytool is found under: /opt/hpe/ssmc/ssmcbase/fips/jre/bin/